jmuffat/jmuffat.com/data/content/pzview/index.md

 When I joined Intel in 2008, the company bought the IP and the project became part of my work.
 It got renamed [deepViewer](https://www.youtube.com/watch?v=7M3WrdDy_Dg), the focus on gpu wasn't too popular internally :) .
-We used it a bit like a cancept car, as a forward looking workload and demonstrating the [level of interactivity that could be achieved on Atom tablets](https://www.youtube.com/watch?v=qFVH9egfPcA) amongst other things.
+We used it a bit like a concept car, as a forward looking workload and demonstrating the [level of interactivity that could be achieved on Atom tablets](https://www.youtube.com/watch?v=qFVH9egfPcA) amongst other things.